SaxySam/Git_Instructions/README.md

 If you want to rename a branch, there are slightly different methods than must be taken depending on whether the branch is local only, or whether it has been pushed to a remote already.

-> Its best to ensure you name branches correctly the first time to avoid having to rename them.
-Check the name before publishing the branch so that in the case you do need to rename it, you only need to change the local name.
+> It's best to ensure you name branches correctly the first time to avoid having to rename them.
+Check the name before publishing the branch so that in case you do need to rename it, you only need to change the local name.

 #### Renaming Branches using the Visual Studio Code UI

-To rename a branch, execute *Control + Shift + Period | Command + Shift + Period* or select the search bar at the top of the window and type `> "git rename branch"`, then enter a branch name to rename the current branch.
+To rename a branch, execute `Control + Shift + Period` | `Command + Shift + Period` or select the search bar at the top of the window and type `> "git rename branch"`, then enter a branch name to rename the current branch.

 This will rename the current branch to the new entered name, however it will only rename it locally.
 To rename it on the remote, you will need to execute some terminal commands, which are listed in the following section.